Fomachka/Background-color-Website/README.md

 Website where you can change a background color or generate a random color!

-Simply Download and Enjoy It!!
+Simply Download and Enjoy It!